 Here we compare the SB6141 vs the SB6183 and the SB6190.
 These are the top ARRIS SURFboard cable modems for most common cable internet packages.
-When it comes to approved compatible modems for Comcast, there are a few top choices.
-Those being the Motorola Arris SB6141, Arris SB6183, and the Arris SB6190.
+When it comes to approved compatible modems there are a few top choices.
+Those being the Motorola Arris SURFboard SB6141, Arris SURFboard SB6183, and the Arris SURFboard SB6190.
 Take a look at the differences.

 Arris SURFboard Modem Differences

 But what about the similarities?
 Well, they are all from the same superior family of modems, the Arris Motorola SURFboard series.
 They are all DOCSIS 3.0, the current standard in cable internet for all major providers.
 However they have evolved over time and are capable of higher speeds now as you can see.
 With the increase in download channels, came the increase in download speeds.
 We have all benefited with newer technologies and faster speeds.
 The SB6190 has more download and upload channels making it the faster modem.
 Even if your package can’t handle it now, it will be able to some day as cable companies are constantly upgrading their network infrastructure.

 - IPv4 and IPv6 compliant